fluid-cloudnative/fluid/docs/en/samples/alluxio_s3_high_concurrency.md

   --filename="$FILES" -name=read_test --readonly -direct=1 --runtime=60
 ```

-Observed behavior before applying the tuning profile:
+Observed behavior without this tuning profile:

 - `numjobs=8` and `numjobs=16` completed.
 - Higher concurrency, such as `numjobs=32` or `numjobs=64`, could hang.
 - The test Pod could fail to delete normally after the hang.
 - Force deletion could leave fio or FUSE state stuck on the node.

-The strongest signals pointed to the Alluxio 2.9.5 FUSE/client read path under high-concurrency S3 reads.
-In this reproduced environment, JNI-FUSE could hit path-lock timeout symptoms, and a JNR/libfuse2 setup also needed S3 thread/client-pool tuning and direct memory IO disabled to make repeated `numjobs=64` stable.
+The validation suggests this tuning mainly mitigates Alluxio 2.9.5 FUSE/client read-path pressure under high-concurrency S3 reads.
+In the reproduced environment, JNI-FUSE could hit path-lock timeout symptoms.
+When using JNR/libfuse2, S3 thread/client-pool tuning and disabling direct memory IO were also required to make repeated `numjobs=64` stable.

 ## Recommended Runtime Configuration